 Abstract: The threat from Near Earth Objects raises major issues, among them the inadequacy of current knowledge, confirmation of hazard after initial observation, disaster management (if the worst came to the worst), methods of mitigation including deflection, and reliable communication with the public.The Task Force believes that steps should be taken at government level to set in place appropriate bodies – international, European including national — where these issues can be discussed and decisions taken.The United Kingdom is well placed to make a significant contribution to what should be a global effort.
 The recommendations of the Task Force are given with supporting arguments in Chapter 9.

-A complete planet impact hazard protection system must address the full range of problems including the detection of potentially threatening bodies, the assessment and characterization of those threats, and the protection of Earth from the threat by deflection or fragmentation.
+Abstract: A complete planet impact hazard protection system must address the full range of problems including the detection of potentially threatening bodies, the assessment and characterization of those threats, and the protection of Earth from the threat by deflection or fragmentation.
 The basic concept of SHIELD was developed under a grant from the NASA Institute for Advanced Concepts in 1999.
 SHIELD is a four-fold defense system with: 1) Sentry, to accurately identify threatening bodies very early — years before impact; 2) Scout, to assess the threat and select an approach to protect the Earth; 3) Soldier to mitigate the threat if it can not be eliminated by improved knowledge of its orbit; and 4) the Earth Control Center to organize, coordinate, and operate the other three components.
 The 1999 SHIELD report is still the only comprehensive analysis of an end-to-end Earth Protection system done to date.
-A 2007 update can be found here

 Abstract: Almost a million pieces of debris have been generated by 35 years of spaceflight, and now threaten long-term space missions.
 The most economical solution to this problem is to cause space debris items to re-enter and burn up in the atmosphere.
 For safe handling of large objects, it is desired to do this on a pre-computed trajectory.
 Due to the number, speed and spacial distribution of the objects, a highly agile source of mechanical impulse, as well as a quantum leap in detection capability are required.
 The system we propose here uses a ground-based laser system and active beam phase error correcting beam director to provide the impulse, together with a new, computer-intensive, very-high-resolution optical detection system to locate objects as small as 1 cm at 500km range.
 Illumination of the objects by the repetitively-pulsed laser produces a laser-ablation jet which gives the impulse to de-orbit the object.
 A laser of just 20 kW average power and state-of-the-art detection capabilities could clear near-Earth space below 1000 km altitude of all space debris larger than 1 cm but less massive than 100 kg in about 4 years, and all debris in the threatening 1 to 20-cm size range in about 2 years of continuous operation.
 The ORION laser would be sited near the Equator at a high altitude location [e.g., the Uhuru site on Kilimanjaro], minimizing turbulence correction, conversion by stimulated Raman scattering, and absorption of the 530-nm wavelength laser beam.
 ORION is a special case of Laser Impulse Space Propulsion (LISP), studied extensively by Los Alamos and others over the past four years.